monsoonmaelstrom/book2/book2.md

 “We are *all* fine,” he tells me firmly.
 “The only way we all hold it together is by being fine, so don’t.”

-“Alright,” I agree for now.
+“Fine,” I agree for now.

 “Hazel looks better,” he comments, echoing the others and changing the subject.